High Stability Mechanical Frequency Sensing beyond the Linear Regime

 where $m$ is the mode's effective mass \cite{schmid2016fundamentals}, $k_B$ is the Boltzmann constant, and $A_0$ is the average amplitude to which the oscillator is driven, i.e. $A_0 = \langle A(t) \rangle$.
 Notably, $\sigyo$ depends inversely on $A_0$.
 It is also inversely proportional to $\sqrt{\tau}$, as expected for a white frequency noise source.

-Historically, the thermomechanical frequency limit has been difficult to reach in nano- and micro-mechanical resonators even in the linear regime due to an array of noise sources including imprecision noise, bulk and surface effects, molecular adsorption and desorption, dielectric and charge fluctuations, and TLS noise \cite{sansa2016frequency, fong2014phase, manzaneque2023resolution}.
-In particular, reaching this limit often requires at minimum overcoming long-term technical frequency drifts, $\fdrift$, arising from, e.g., changes in the overall resonator temperature \cite{gavartin2013stabilization, sadeghi2020frequency, kharbanda2025chip}.
+Historically, the thermomechanical frequency limit has been difficult to reach in nano- and micro-mechanical resonators even in the linear regime due to many noise sources including imprecision noise, bulk and surface effects, molecular adsorption and desorption, dielectric and charge fluctuations, and two-level-system (TLS) noise \cite{sansa2016frequency, fong2014phase}.
+In particular, reaching this limit often requires at minimum overcoming long-term technical frequency drifts, $\fdrift$, on the scale of seconds to thousands of seconds arising from, e.g., changes in the overall resonator temperature \cite{gavartin2013stabilization, sadeghi2020frequency, kharbanda2025chip}.
 Drift frequency noise typically manifests as a worsening of the Allan deviation at long times with a power of $\tau$ greater than zero.

-Fig.~\ref{Fig: Setup} explains how our method works both to achieve high stability operation in the nonlinear regime over a large bandwidth, unencumbered by AM-FM conversion, and to show this stability despite the presence of temperature drifts.
-Our method employs two different mechanical frequencies, $f_a$ and $f_b$, of modes existing on a suspended, patterned, 2D membrane.
-Such a device platform is well-suited to this multi-mechanical-mode operation as it allows design of an array of modes with varying properties.
-For the Duffing correction, we combine knowledge of the modal amplitude, with its associated noise, $\delta A$, and the resonator Duffing coefficients to directly negate the $\fbeta$ associated with each mode (Fig.~\ref{Fig: Setup}(e)).
+Fig.~\ref{Fig: Setup} explains how our method both achieves high stability in the nonlinear regime over a large bandwidth, unencumbered by $\delta A$-$\delta f$ conversion, and reaches this stability despite drifts.
+Our method employs two mechanical frequencies, $f_a$ and $f_b$, of modes existing on a suspended, patterned, 2D membrane.
+This platform is well-suited to this multi-mechanical-mode operation as it allows designing an array of modes with varying properties.
+For the Duffing correction, we combine the modal amplitude, with its associated noise, $\delta A$, and the resonator Duffing coefficients to negate the $\fbeta$ of each mode (Fig.~\ref{Fig: Setup}(e)).
 The amplitude is directly measured in the PLL frequency tracking scheme as a readily available but typically unused information in similar experiments.
-Then, because $\beta$ is a material and geometric property of the resonator, it can be easily calibrated beforehand (Fig.~\ref{Fig: Setup}(d)) \cite{catalini2020soft, catalini2021modeling}.
+Since $\beta$ is a material and geometric property of the resonator, it is easily calibrated beforehand (Fig.~\ref{Fig: Setup}(d)) \cite{catalini2020soft, catalini2021modeling}.